yuxshao/learn-gamedev/Introduction to Game Development.md

 # Table of Contents

 ### TODO
-* talk about how in teh sample the platformer level is really small but you should make a bigger one
-* talk about finite state machines
-* Flesh out MVP section if possible?
-* Talk about sprite editor in MAC: removing a sprite means cutting it.
-Also, sprite strips?
+talk about the hassles of the sprite editor in mac
-* additional resources

-separator

 -	[Level 1: General Intro to Game Design and Programming](#level1)
 	-	[1.1 Game Design considerations](#game-design-considerations)